himanshu2454/Kunteksto/docs_source/source/start.rst

 Additional Steps
 ----------------

+Remove the *output* directory.

 In real-world situations, we often generate data on a continuing basis for this same model.
 To demonstrate this functionality, use the Demo2.csv file.
 From the command line issue this command:

 .. code-block:: sh

     flask gendata Demo -i ../example_data/Demo2.csv

-This command entry says to use the *Demo2.csv* file with the **gendata** command to reuse is the *Demo* project model.
+This command entry says to use the *Demo2.csv* file with the **gendata** command to reuse the *Demo* project model.
 A new validation log is generated and two files are shown as invalid.

+Remove the *output* directory.

-It is important to realize that the CSV files must represent **EXACTLY** the same type of data to reuse the project inforamtion and generated schema.
+It is important to realize that the CSV files must represent **EXACTLY** the same type of data to reuse the project information and generated schema.
 If you issue this on the command line:

 .. code-block:: sh